planetarysoftware/TSC/Lifecycle.md

 At this time the Planetary Software Organization is only accepting projects which use an MIT, BSD, ISC, Apache2, or UnLicense license.
 If you think another license would be appropriate, please submit an Issue.

+This policy does not apply to dependencies of a project, but if a dependency of a project is commerically licensed or not publicly available, then the project should still be as functional as possible without it.
+For example if a project has a dependency that provides a proprietary algorithm, functionality that does not use the algorithm should still be functional when the dependency is not available.
+This ensures that members of the open source community who do not have access to or a license for the dependency are able to contribute and use other parts of the software.

 ### 5. TSC Review - Issue Created